-Currently, Ashley is the Editor-in-Chief of The Timeless Compass, a youth movement-cum-website which publishes content combining history and current affairs written for youths, by youths.
-In her spare time, Ashley writes or has written for news sites including MTV, UNICEF, The Straits Times, AsiaOne, Youth.sg, Tripzilla and The Daily Escape, and hopes to channel her experience in journalism to the ASEAN MY World project.
+Currently, Ashley is the Editor-in-Chief of The Timeless Compass, a youth movement and news website which publishes content combining history and current affairs written for youths, by youths.
+In her spare time, Ashley writes for news sites including MTV, UNICEF, The Straits Times, AsiaOne, Youth.sg, Tripzilla and The Daily Escape, and hopes to channel her experience in journalism to the ASEAN MY World project.
 One day, she aspires to travel the world and go bungee jumping, just for the thrill of it!

 Aung Ko Oo